 Students may complete the courses in any order subject to prerequisites.

 Learners examine interdisciplinary roles and responsibilities needed to be successful in an administrative support role within healthcare.
-Through an exploration of wellness, time management, communication, and diversity, learners apply strategies to enhance personal attributes and interpersonal relationships in the workplace.
+Through an exploration of wellness, resilience, communication, teamwork, diversity, and reconciliation, learners apply strategies to enhance self-awareness and workplace relationships.